 This digital edition presents six Gothic tales written by Mary Wollstonecraft Shelley, all of which were published in the literary annual The Keepsake in the 1820s and 1830s.
 One goal of this digital edition is to make these tales available to readers in a form that mimics–as closely as the digital platform will allow–how the tales would have appeared to their first readers.
 To this end, the edition includes scanned digital facsimiles of each tale, scans of the frontmatter for each volume, and images of what each volume looks like.

 Another goal of this edition is to make these tales, most of which are not widely read today, accessible to a broad readership of scholars, students, fans of the Gothic, and fans of Mary Shelley.
-To this end, I have focused on situating the tales in relation to each other by collecting them together and providing metadata that reveals shared motifs and place references, as well as the characters and times named in each tale.
-I have also situated the tales in their original print context by including information about The Keepsake and the other works of literature, poetry, nonfiction, and art that surrounded the tales.
+It collects six tales that engage with the themes and motifs of Gothic literature and identifies shared motifs and place references, as well as the characters and times named in each tale.
+It also situates the tales in their original print context by including information about The Keepsake and the other works of literature, poetry, nonfiction, and art that surrounded the tales.

 Metadata is included for each tale, its illustration, and each volume of The Keepsake included.
 This metadata provides a way for readers to explore the tales in context, and is included with the hope of inspiring further research.